mbta/api/apps/api_accounts/README.md

 ## Setting Up DynamoDB Local

-Make sure you have Docker installed, and then run
+Make sure you have Colima and Docker installed and configured and then run:

 ```shell
 docker compose up